piku/piku/QUICKSTART.md

 Connection to your_machine closed.
 ```

-If you find any bugs with this Gist, please let [Luis Correia](http://twitter.com/luisfcorreia) know ;)
+If you find any bugs with this quickstart guide, please let [Luis Correia](http://twitter.com/luisfcorreia) know ;)